Find Affordable College Courses

 Top 10 Best Health Professions Schools

 Our 2023 rankings named Frontier Nursing University the best school in Kentucky for health professions students.
-Located in the rural area of Hyden, Frontier Nursing University is a private not-for-profit school with a small student population.
+Located in the rural area of Hyden, Frontier Nursing University is a private not-for-profit college with a small student population.

 Out of the 45 schools in Kentucky that were part of this year’s ranking, MedQuest College landed the # 2 spot on the list.
-MedQuest College is a small private for-profit school located in the suburb of Louisville.
+MedQuest College is a fairly small private for-profit school located in the suburb of Louisville.

 After completing their degree, health professions graduates from MedQuest College carry an average student debtload of $9,346.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $45.